Save the Boards: Value of street art

 About 2,700 pieces of street art emerged around the world in response to George Floyd's murder.
 These pieces ranged from the site of his murder in Minneapolis, to across the globe in Syria.
 In Minneapolis, at the site where Floyd was arrested, three artists, Greta McLain, Xena Goldman and Cadex Herrera, helped to create one of the many plywood art murals that decorated the city after Floyd's murder.
-Outside Cup Foods, the mural (as pictured above) illustrates a portrait of Floyd a long with a sunflower behind him.
+Outside Cup Foods, the mural (as pictured above) illustrates a portrait of Floyd along with a sunflower behind him.
 One of the artists is Cadex Herrera who as an educator and intervention specialist at an elementary school, commented that he felt he needed to contribute to something after Floyd's murder.
 Mclain argued that art served as a form of healing for the community by saying, "Art is therapy.
 Art can say things you cannot express with words.
 It brings the community together to reflect, to grieve, for strength and for support."

 Street art especially murals, have been a long part of collective protest, and have typically served as a tool for "revolution, community building, and remembrance".
 Even across the world in Syria, artist Aziz Asmar, who created artwork in protest following George Floyd's murder, expressed similar sentiment saying, "Drawing is a world language everyone can understand," he says.
 "We are all brothers around the world, and we just want peace."

 The Save the Boards mission works to preserve pieces of plywood boards that were created by artists such as McClain and Asmar.
 The organization believes that by collecting, documenting and distributing visual pieces of the art back into the community of Minneapolis it can further serve as visual storytelling as a reminder of community strength.
 The boards preserved "do not belong to anyone, person or business" but rather aim to serve as a collective gift of healing and unity to the community.